garden-io/garden/examples/hot-reload/README.md

 }
 ```

-Check out the [docs](https://docs.garden.io/guides/hot-reload) for more information on hot-reloading.
-Hot-reloading also works with spring-boot, for which we have a dedicated [example project](https://github.com/garden-io/garden/tree/master/examples/spring-boot-hot-reload).
+Check out the [docs](https://docs.garden.io/guides/code-synchronization-dev-mode) for more information on dev mode and code synchronization.